U.S. Republicans introduce softer cyber security bill

 There has been widespread and growing concern about incursions into U.S. networks by hackers looking to steal everything from state secrets to credit card numbers.

-Victims have included defense contractors like Lockheed Martin Corp (LMT.N), web search leader Google Inc (GOOG.O), Citigroup (C.N) bank and exchange operator Nasdaq OMX (NDAQ.O).
+Victims have included defense contractors like Lockheed Martin Corp (LMT.N), web search leader Google Inc (GOOG.O), Citigroup (C.N) bank and exchange operator Nasdaq OMX.

 Politicians have not been immune.
 In 2008, hackers targeted both President Barack Obama and McCain's presidential campaigns.